dkershaw10/microsoft-graph-docs/api-reference/beta/resources/objectIdentity.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Represents an identity used to sign in to a user account or other security principals, although this is currently only supported for users.
-An identity can be provided by Microsoft, by organizations, or by social identity providers such as FaceBook, Google, Microsoft Account, that are tied to a user account.
-This enables the user to sign in with any of those associated identities.
+An identity can be provided by Microsoft, by organizations, or by social identity providers such as FaceBook, Google, or Microsoft Account, that are tied to a user account.
+This enables the user to sign in to the user account with any of those associated identities.

 The **identities** property of the [user](user.md) resource is an **objectIdentity** object.